-In Islam, Prophet Ibrahim is the friend of God and the father of Prophets (Ismail or Ishmael in English and Ishaq or Isaac and the grandfather of Prophet Yaqub or Jacob).
-He is also one of the ancestors of the Prophet Muhammad (peace and blessings be upon him).
+In Islam, Prophet Ibrahim is the friend of God and the father of Prophets (Ismail or Ishmael in English and Ishaq or Isaac in English; he is also the grandfather of Prophet Yaqub or Jacob.
+Peace be upon them all).
+He is also one of the ancestors of the Prophet Muhammad, peace and blessings be upon him.

-In terms of beliefs, a Muslim must believe in all of the Prophets.
-This includes not just Prophet Ibrahim, but his sons Ismail, Ishaq, his grandson Yaqub and of course his descendant Prophet Muhammad.
+In terms of beliefs, a Muslim must believe in all of the Prophets, including Abraham and his children and descendants.

 When it comes to the five pillars of Islam, the importance of Prophet Ibrahim becomes even more evident.

 The second pillar of Islam is Salat, the obligatory five daily prayers.
 Every Muslim who has reached the age of puberty is accountable for their prayers.
 During one part of each of these five prayers, Muslims must ask God to send His blessings upon Prophet Ibrahim.
 Now calculate this: you've got more than a few million Muslims, every day, five times a day, in virtually every time zone on this planet asking God to send His blessings on Prophet Ibrahim in the course of his or her prayer.

 As well, the direction in which every Muslim must face when praying is towards a structure Prophet Ibrahim built with his son Ismail: the Kaba, in Mecca, also called Makkah, in Saudi Arabia.